basho/basho_docs/source/languages/en/riak/references/appendices/MapReduce-Implementation.md

 5> riakc_pb_socket:put(Client, Mine, [{w, 1}]).
 ```

-Now that we have a client and some data, let's run a query and count how many occurances of groceries.
+Now that we have a client and some data, let's run a query and count how many occurrences of groceries.

 ```erlang
 6> Count = fun(G, undefined, none) ->